-Figure 2: Outdoor evaluation site - Lille-Fives monitoring station exterior view (left) and location (right).
+Figure 2: Outdoor evaluation site - Stade du Chêne Houpline monitoring station before deployment which is due for December 2022 (left) and its future location (right).

-The following analyzers are used at Lille-Fives as reference measurements for the purpose of the Microsensors Challenge:
+The Stade du Chêne Houpline station is due for deployment in December 2022.
+The following analyzers are planned as reference measurements for the purpose of the Microsensors Challenge:

-- Particulate matter is measured using the the PALAS Fidas 200 analyzer, an optical spectrometer (measurement principle described by NF EN 16450: 2017).
+- Particulate matter is measured using the PALAS Fidas 200 analyzer, an optical spectrometer (measurement principle described by NF EN 16450: 2017).
 The Fidas provides multiple outputs, including particle granulometry.
 Currently, for the Challenge, we make use of its PM10, PM2.5, PM1, and particle count (PN) outputs.
 Hourly averages are used, but finer time resolutions are also possible. - Nitrogen oxides are measured by an Envea AC32e chemiluminescence analyzer, which provides measurements for NO and NO2 (Reference standard for ambient air: NF EN 14211: 2012).
-In the context of the Challenge hourly averages are used, however the data from these analyzer is also available at finer resolutions (e.g., 15 minute-averages, 10 s scans). - Ozone is measured with an Envea O342e UV photometry analyzer (Reference standard is ambient air: NF EN 14625: 2013).
-Hourly averages are used, but 15 minute-averages and 10 s scan data is also possible.
+In the context of the Challenge hourly averages are used, however the data from this analyzer is also available at finer resolutions (e.g., 15 minute-averages, 10 s scans). - Ozone is measured with an Envea O342e UV photometry analyzer (Reference standard is ambient air: NF EN 14625: 2013).
+Hourly averages are used, but 15 minute-averages and 10 s scan data are also possible.